Aram-Eli/Expense-Tracker/README.md

 # ⭐ Expense - Tracker
-### Project Create with React based on Tracker that calculates the add on income and Expenses
+### Project with React idea based on Tracker calculates the add on income and Expenses